NEET/JEE Coaching Scholarship

 A neuron is the functional unit of the nervous system.
 It has three main parts-

-The function of nerve cell-
+The function of nerve cells-

 It carries the information in the form of an electrical signal, known as nerve impulses.
 Cells receive a stimulus to send it to the brain and the spinal cord carries the message from the brain to the target organs.

 Q.6.
-How does phototropism occur in plants ?
+How does phototropism occur in plants?

 Answer :

 Phototropism is the movement of any part of the plant due to light.
-Positive phototropism is shown by the shoot of the plant and root shows negative phototropism.
+Positive phototropism is shown by the shoot of the plant and the root shows negative phototropism.
 This phenomenon is due to the plant hormone, called auxin.

 When light falls on the side of the plant, the auxin hormone shifts towards the other side, which is away from the light.
-Thus auxin causes growth is the length of the cells in the shady part.
+Thus auxin causes growth in the length of the cells in the shady part.
 As a result, the plant appears to be bent towards the sun.

 Q.7.
-Which signals will get disrupted in case of a spinal cord injury ?
+Which signals will get disrupted in case of a spinal cord injury?

 Answer:

 Q.8.
-How does chemical coordination occur in plants ?
+How does chemical coordination occur in plants?

 Answer: